 Given the nature of its business, Standard UK considers that there is minimal risk that Standard UK, its managers or the supply chains which support Standard UK's business activities are involved in, or complicit in, slavery and human trafficking.
-The managers are committed to making sure that Standard UK's business and those of its suppliers are free from modern slavery and human trafficking and has therefore taken, and will take the steps set out in the Standard Club Modern Slavery Act Statement (http://www.standard-club.com/about/modern-slavery-statement.aspx).
+The managers are committed to making sure that Standard UK's business and those of its suppliers are free from modern slavery and human trafficking and has therefore taken, and will take the steps set out in the NorthStandard Group Modern Slavery Act Statement published on the Club's website.